saleor/saleor-dashboard/src/components/ColumnPicker/ColumnPicker.md

 ## Adapting new views

 ### Column picker settings
-Firstly, in the view file, we need to provide two settings object, one for the selected columns and one for the custom column settings.
+Firstly, in the view file, we need to provide two settings object, one for the selected columns and one for the dynamic column settings.
 We should use `useColumnPickerSettings` and `useListSettings` hook for that.

 The reason why column picker settings object needs to be in the view file and cannot be integrated into internal logic of useColumns is because we use column picker settings in the query.
 For example, we need to know which columns are selected in order to fetch the correct data from the API.